 They're sturdy, but not too heavy.
 They're easy to use, especially when folding and unfolding the stroller.
-They're compatible with one of the safest car seats on the market, the Nuna PIPA.
-And they offer a luxurious look and feel—without the luxury price point.
+They're compatible with some of the safest car seats on the market, the Nuna PIPA series.
+And they offer a luxurious look and feel—without the highest price tag.

-So which is better: the Nuna MIXX2 or the Nuna TAVO?
+So which is better: the Nuna MIXX Next or the Nuna TAVO Next?

-The MIXX2 is the higher-end stroller, featuring more premium materials and a reversible seat that can be removed and replaced with a bassinet or car seat.
-But while the TAVO's seat is not removable, it still offers features the MIXX2 doesn't have, like an all-weather seat and an adapter-free car seat connection and a larger ventilation panel.
+The MIXX Next is the higher-end stroller, featuring a reversible seat that can be removed and replaced with a bassinet or car seat.
+But while the seat of the TAVO Next is not removable, it still offers features the MIXX doesn't have, like an adapter-free car seat connection and a larger ventilation panel.

 For your newborn, remove the stroller seat and attach a car seat or overnight-approved bassinet in its place—or recline the seat to its true-flat position.
 A reversible seat allows your child to face you when she's napping or face forward once she's old enough to explore the world.